-1 And neither would we wish to place our green screening at the site boundaries it cannot be relied on in perpetuity, because of a development needs screen the wrong place.
-So, in my view they need to rethink the layout, making it more compact and les expansive, and gravitating towards the swest part of the site.
-But having said the still need areas of open space within the retaining some of the best qualities of current layout. because it and inning it is in basic southat, they e scheme WODC- Env Health WODC- Air Quality 04/02/2021 No further comment on the air quality this application. aspects of WODC ERS Env Consultation - Contamination 16/02/2021 The consultants have completed a desk a site walk over.
-They identified a numb potentially contaminating sources which additional investigation.
-They have propintrusive investigation including ground monitoring to further characterise the agreed that further investigation is need that ground gas monitoring is required ascertain the risk posed by the nearby handfill.
-As further works are required please of adding the Contamination and Remedia scheme conditions to any grant of perm per of nequire posed an gas site.
-It is ded and to historical consider ation WODC- Climate 10/02/2021 The report proposes net-zero operation carbon as the standard of new development refers to LETI design principles to achie focus on ultra-low energy fabric, air sout pumps and Solar PV meeting both regul unregulated predicted energy demand is welcome strategy for the scheme and contributes positively to the Council's off or design that appropriately considers climate emergency.
-I recommend this energy report is acceed the purposes of an OPA.
-I suggest that principles of 'The Energy Report produpted per design that December 2020, submitted ment and eve this.
-A curce heat lated and s a cobjectives the eptable for the ced by
+And neither would we wish to place our trust in green screening at the site boundaries - because it cannot be relied on in perpetuity, because it will block longer views across the site, and because of a development needs screening it is in the wrong place.
+So, in my view they need to rethink the basic layout, making it more compact and less expansive, and gravitating towards the southwest part of the site.
+But having said that, they still need areas of open space within the scheme - retaining some of the best qualities of the WODC- Env Health current layout.
+WODC- Air Quality 04/02/2021 No further comment on the air quality aspects of this application.
+WODC ERS Env Consultation - Contamination 16/02/2021 The consultants have completed a desk study and a site walk over.
+They identified a number of potentially contaminating sources which require additional investigation.
+They have proposed an intrusive investigation including ground gas monitoring to further characterise the site.
+It is agreed that further investigation is needed and that ground gas monitoring is required to ascertain the risk posed by the nearby historical landfill.
+As further works are required please consider adding the Contamination and Remediation scheme conditions to any grant of permission.
+WODC- Climate 10/02/2021 The report proposes net-zero operational carbon as the standard of new development and refers to LETI design principles to achieve this.
+A focus on ultra-low energy fabric, air source heat pumps and Solar PV meeting both regulated and unregulated predicted energy demand is a welcome strategy for the scheme and contributes positively to the Council's objectives for design that appropriately considers the climate emergency.
+I recommend this energy report is acceptable for the purposes of an OPA.
+I suggest that the principles of 'The Energy Report produced by PTE, dated December 2020, submitted with the

 OPA 21/00217/OUT' are referred to specifically in a planning condition on energy.
 In the interests of promoting best practice, I also recommend we include the following requirements at detailed planning application stage so that the original intentions and vision for the scheme can be assessed in greater depth and the standards verified.
-To achieve ultra-low energy demand through design, energy budgets (EUI targets) using predicted energy modelling can be used to demonstrate the following targets: Residential <35 kwh/m2.yrOffice <55 kwh/m2.yr To ensure best practice, an accurate method of predictive energy modelling is expected by the Council (e.g. using Passive House Planning Package - PP or CIBSE TM45 or equivalent).
+To achieve ultra-low energy demand through design, energy budgets (EUI targets) using predicted energy modelling can be used to demonstrate the following targets: Residential <35 kwh/m2.yr Office <55 kwh/m2.yr To ensure best practice, an accurate method of predictive energy modelling is expected by the Council (e.g. using Passive House Planning Package - PP or CIBSE TM45 or equivalent).
 This modelling should be carried out with the intention of meeting target EUIs.
 Demonstrate, at detailed design stage, total kWh/yr of energy consumption of the buildings (accounting for both regulated and unregulated energy) on the site and the total kWh/yr of energy generation by renewables to show that the zero-carbon operational balance is met.
 Demonstrate compliance with CIBSE TM52 for non-domestic and CIBSE TM59 for domestic, completed for units considered at highest-risk, demonstrating that overheating risk is appropriately mitigated for.
 Provide details on whether embodied carbon emissions of the development have been considered, highlighting where steps have been taken to minimise these.
 Describe measures within an energy report, cross-referencing lifecycle modelling carried out to assess embodied carbon and steps taken to minimise impact.
-WODC- Community Wellbeing and Public Art Should this proposal be granted planning permission then the Council would favour the following approach: I ablic Art An S106 contribution of a minimum of
+WODC-Should this proposal be granted planning Community permission then the Council would favour the Wellbeing and following approach: Public Art An \$106 contribution of a minimum of